Gosaikunda Trek - 5 Days

 6. Do I need a guide or porter?

-While the trail is generally well-marked, hiring a guide is recommended for cultural insight, safety, and smooth arrangements.
-Porters are optional but useful for carrying heavy luggage, especially if you prefer to trek lightly.
+Since April 2023, Nepal requires all foreign trekkers to hire a licensed guide.
+Beyond the legal requirement, a guide provides cultural insight, safety monitoring, and smooth logistics.
+Porters are optional but useful for carrying heavy luggage if you prefer to trek lightly.

 7. What kind of wildlife or scenery can I expect?

 The trek passes through Langtang National Park, with rhododendron, oak, and pine forests.
-You may spot wildlife like Red Panda, Himalayan Monal, Tibetan snowcock, and Snow Partridge.
-Panoramic views of peaks like Langtang Lirung, Ganesh Himal, and Manaslu make the trek visually stunning.
+You may spot wildlife like Red Panda, Himalayan Monal, and Snow Partridge.
+Panoramic views of Langtang Lirung, Ganesh Himal, and Manaslu make the scenery outstanding throughout.

 8. How should I prepare for the trek?